1. Public Transport

 - NCBI is calling on the Government to address the issue facing approximately 700 people registered as NCBI Service Users who are living with a long-term eye condition but are unable to access the Free Travel Scheme and are not eligible to drive.

-- NCBI have called on the Government to amend the Eligibility Criteria for the Free Travel Scheme to include the people in this category.
+- NCBI has called on the Government to amend the Eligibility Criteria for the Free Travel Scheme to include the people in this category.
 This would significantly reduce the individual cost of living with sight loss and enable people to enjoy a more independent life.

 4. Employment